0day-ci/linux/Documentation/admin-guide/cgroup-v2.rst

 	file cannot be reverted back to "member" if there are any child cgroups with cpuset enabled.

-	A parent partition cannot distribute all its CPUs to its child partitions.
-There must be at least one cpu left in the parent partition.
+	A parent partition may distribute all its CPUs to its child partitions as long as it is not the root cgroup and there is no task directly associated with that parent partition.
+Otherwise, there must be at least one cpu left in the parent partition.
+	A new task cannot be moved to a partition root with no effective cpu.

+	Once becoming a partition root, changes to "cpuset.cpus" is generally allowed as long as the first condition above is true.
+	Other constraints for this operation are as follows.

+	1) Any newly added CPUs must be a subset of the parent's "cpuset.cpus.effective".
+	2) Taking away all the CPUs from the parent's "cpuset.cpus.effective" is only allowed if there is no task associated with the parent partition.
+	3) Deletion of CPUs that have been distributed to child partition roots are not allowed.

-	Once becoming a partition root, changes to "cpuset.cpus" is generally allowed as long as the first condition above is true, the change will not take away all the CPUs from the parent partition and the new "cpuset.cpus" value is a superset of its children's "cpuset.cpus" values.
+	the change will not take away all the CPUs from the parent partition and the new "cpuset.cpus" value is a superset of its children's "cpuset.cpus" values.